paxperscientiam/sparse-wx/privacy.md

 Privacy Policy for SparseWx

-Information Collection?
+Information Collection
 ===
-Collected information comes in two forms: 1) that allowed by your authorization and 2) that which you submit via the addon.
+Collected information comes in two forms: 1) that allowed by your authorization via Google and 2) that which you submit via addon forms.

-The following Google authorization scopes are used.
+`SparseWx` employs the following Google authorization scopes:
 * "https://www.googleapis.com/auth/gmail.addons.execute",
   * Required to run addon.
 * "https://www.googleapis.com/auth/calendar.readonly",